-Fish Soup Ingredients:
+Fish Soup Ingredients

 - Finely blended herring

 - Vitamins & Minerals

 The pups are fed using a soft, rubber, tube which is passed down their oesophagus, into the stomach.
 As unpleasant as it may seem, this is the only way to get critical fluids, medications and nutrition into severely ill, young pups.
 Our fully trained animal care staff are responsible for tubing the pups.
-They are trained to minimise stress and contact with the animals.
+They are trained to complete the tube feeding quickly to minimise stress and contact with the animals.
 At first, pups are fed this way every 4 hours, with pups in critical condition receiving additional feeds throughout the night.
 A fresh ‘play fish’ is always left in their kennel to stimulate curiosity.
 Aggressive behaviour towards this fish shows they are ready for the next stage of feeding.

-Depending on the age and condition of the seal this process varies; but is normally begun at the age of weaning (3-4 weeks old).
-The handler gently opens the seals mouth and encourages the seal to eat a whole fish – this sometimes requires the fish to be pushed into the mouth and throat and the seals natural swallowing reflex follows.
+Depending on the age and condition of the seal this process varies but is normally begun at the age of weaning (3-4 weeks old).
+The handler gently opens the seal’s mouth and encourages the seal to eat a whole fish – this sometimes requires the fish to be pushed into the mouth and throat and the seals natural swallowing reflex follows.

-By hand feeding them in their salt water bath, they become accustomed to catching and eating fish underwater.
-From this point most seals no longer need to be restrained, which makes it easier for the animal care team too!
+By hand feeding them in their saltwater bath, they become accustomed to catching and eating fish underwater.
+From this point most seals no longer need to be restrained, which is much less stressful for the pup and makes it easier for the animal care team too!

-Grey seals, on the other hand, are weaned relatively early form their mothers, and are left to fend for themselves.
+Grey seals, on the other hand, stay ashore during their first few weeks until they are weaned at just 3 weeks old and left to fend for themselves.
 Once they have moulted their lanugo fur, hunger drives them to explore the sea where instinct guides them to hunt.
-For this reason, Grey seals are generally fast learners.
+For this reason, Grey seals are generally faster learners.
 Often, moulted grey seal pups admitted to our facility, voluntarily eat whole fish straight away.
-We encourage slow learning pups by incorporating ‘fish school’ in to their feeding regime.
+We encourage slow learning pups by incorporating ‘fish school’ into their feeding regime.

 In order to prepare the pups for life back in the wild, human contact is kept to a minimum at this stage.
 We need the seals to develop a healthy fear of humans for their own safety.
 We continue to weigh the pups weekly, until they reach the ideal size to be released.
-During this stage, we tag one of their rear flippers with a plastic ID tag with a unique identification number for our records.
+During this stage, we tag one of their rear flippers with an ID tag with a unique identification number for our records.
 This allows us to gather ongoing information after release, as we are able to identify them if ever spotted again!

 We have 4 pools at the centre: